Michael Jackson's 'Thriller' is first to sell 30 million in U.S.

 "Thriller" has also surpassed sales of 100 million copies worldwide, according to the RIAA statement.

-"Thriller" has sold more than 2.1 million units in the United States since Jackson's death, according to Nielsen Music.

-The album and its music videos, including one for the title song "Thriller" that took its inspiration from horror films and won widespread acclaim, helped the African-American singer overcome racial barriers by earning Jackson a place on MTV, which until then had overwhelmingly featured white rock acts.
+The album and its expertly produced music videos, including one for the title song "Thriller" that took its inspiration from horror films and won widespread acclaim, helped the African American singer overcome racial barriers by earning Jackson a place on MTV, which until then had overwhelmingly featured white rock acts.